SAP Customer Data Cloud now offers Phone Number Login. This page describes a legacy solution.

 1. Provide Required Details to Gigya

-In order to set up your OTP implementation, your Account Manager needs the following information:
+In order to set up your OTP implementation, your Customer Engagement Executive needs the following information:

 - Which site(s) you want to implement OTP in, if you have more than one site set up with a Gigya API Key

 - Your desired OTP service settings, such as interface language, rate limits, etc. See the Customization Options section for the available settings.
-To learn about the default rate limits. please contact your Account Manager.
+To learn about the default rate limits. please contact your Customer Engagement Executive.

 2. Add SMS Login Button